josephrexme/josephrex.me/_posts/2015-03-06-exploring-svg-for-absolute-beginners.md

 <hr>

 Now let's try to understand what was going on up there.
-When we remember art from grade school, the first things we were made to understand making a line (the distance between points).
+When we remember art from grade school, the first thing we were made to understand was making a line (the distance between points).
 Similar to how we do it on the basketball court when making shots training, we say

 > Let's go to school

 and then we begin shooting from a very close distance to the rim till we go further beyond the 3-points line, and then the center court.

-Ok enough of too many illustrations outside the topic.
+Ok enough of illustrations outside the topic.
 First thing you should know is understanding how a SVG line works and here you go

 {% highlight html %}
 <svg>